Welcome to our collection of 30 highprotein vegan meals, where taste meets nutrition in perfect harmony.

 Turkish red lentil soup with roasted chickpeas and fresh cilantro on top

-Thanks to the lentils, it’s a hearty, nourishing, high-protein vegan meal perfect for any occasion.
+Thanks to the red lentils, this Turkish soup is a hearty, nourishing, high-protein vegan meal perfect for any occasion.

 Get more protein-packed meal inspiration from these plantbased meal ideas: